Cottage Foods

 Cottage foods, also known as home-kitchen foods, are produced and packaged by a cottage food vendor in a kitchen and prepared for direct sale by that vendor.
 Cottage foods are intended for human consumption.
 Pet food and pet treats require a feed license from Agricultural Inputs.

 Cottage food sales are allowed under Georgia regulations.
-Licensed cottage food operators are permitted to make only food that is not potentially hazardous (see examples of approved products below).
+Cottage food operators are permitted to make only food that is not potentially hazardous (see examples of approved products below).
 Operators can use their home kitchen to make products to sell directly to consumers at non-profit events, for-profit events, and through online sales.

 Cottage food products include:

 Here’s what you need to get started as a cottage food vendor in Georgia.
 You’ll find helpful information and rules about labeling, hygiene, food safety, nutrition and ingredients, and other subjects.
-It includes a handy checklist of things you'll need to do before you submit a cottage food license application: Starting a Cottage Food Business.

 Here’s some additional information about food labels: Food Labeling Requirements.